 Data from the Rush University Memory and Aging Project showed that a 95-year-old with high plasmalogen levels had the same chance of dying in five years as a 65-year-old with low plasmalogen levels.
 A 95-year-old with high levels had an almost 70 percent chance of living to their 100th birthday whereas a person the same age with low plasmalogen levels had a less than 20 percent chance of living to their 100th birthday.
 These results were shocking.

 Plasmalogens and Death

 There is no question that plasmalogens are important for health.
 But what about having low levels of plasmalogens – just how bad can it be?
-I have made a lot of graphs in my career and only one graph has actually scared me: the relationship between blood plasmalogen levels and death.
+Dr. Goodenowe has made a lot of graphs in his career and only one graph has actually scared him: the relationship between blood plasmalogen levels and death.